super-linter/super-linter/README.md

 ...
 ```

+## Docker Hub

+The **Docker** container that is built from this repository is located at:[Super Linter](https://cloud.docker.com/u/admiralawkbar/repository/docker/admiralawkbar/super-linter)

 ## How to contribute

 If you would like to help contribute to this **Github** Action, please see [CONTRIBUTING](https://github.com/github/super-linter/blob/master/.github/CONTRIBUTING.md)